harrydeboer/carranker/README.md

 <li>Cp .env.example to .env file in base directory and fill in the blanks except APP_KEY.
 Do not use passwords with "" around them.
 REDIS_HOST and DB_HOST have to belong to the same subnet as the network in docker-compose.yml.</li>
-<li>On Windows: Execute the lines of the file config/wslIncreaseVm.txt in Powershell.</li>
 <li>Execute the command ’docker-compose build’</li>
 <li>Execute the command ’docker-compose up -d’</li>
 <li>Execute ’docker exec --user=www-data -it carranker composer install’ in base directory.</li>